 Moreover, you can usually hear the text only two times and you’ve also some time constraints.

-And time management is one of the most difficult parts of the exam to handle if you aren’t adequately prepared for it.
+Time management is one of the most difficult parts of the exam to handle if you aren’t adequately prepared for it.

 Let’s see why with the help of a pretty famous TV show.